Cooper pair: Relationship to superconductivity

 The tendency for all the Cooper pairs in a body to "condense" into the same ground quantum state is responsible for the peculiar properties of superconductivity.

 Cooper originally considered only the case of an isolated pair's formation in a metal.
 When one considers the more realistic state of many electronic pair formations, as is elucidated in the full BCS theory, one finds that the pairing opens a gap in the continuous spectrum of allowed energy states of the electrons, meaning that all excitations of the system must possess some minimum amount of energy.
 This gap to excitations leads to superconductivity, since small excitations such as scattering of electrons are forbidden.

 The gap appears due to many-body effects between electrons feeling the attraction.

 R. A. Ogg Jr., was first to suggest that electrons might act as pairs coupled by lattice vibrations in the material.
 This was indicated by the isotope effect observed in superconductors.
 The isotope effect showed that materials with heavier ions (different nuclear isotopes) had lower superconducting transition temperatures.
 This can be explained by the theory of Cooper pairing: heavier ions are harder for the electrons to attract and move (how Cooper pairs are formed), which results in smaller binding energy for the pairs.

 The theory of Cooper pairs is quite general and does not depend on the specific electron-phonon interaction.
 Condensed matter theorists have proposed pairing mechanisms based on other attractive interactions such as electron–exciton interactions or electron–plasmon interactions.
 Currently, none of these other pairing interactions has been observed in any material.

-An experiment to create a Cooper pair from positrons would make a great contribution to understanding the formation of an electron pair.

-It should be mentioned that Cooper pairing does not involve individual electrons pairing up to form "quasi-bosons".
-The paired states are energetically favored, and electrons go in and out of those states preferentially.
-This is a fine distinction that John Bardeen makes:

-"The idea of paired electrons, though not fully accurate, captures the sense of it."

-The mathematical description of the second-order coherence involved here is given by Yang.
+Although the term Cooper pairs is commonly used, it is more accurate to speak of Cooper pairing, as superconductivity does not arise from individual electrons binding into localized "quasi-bosons" that would follow Bose–Einstein statistics.
+Rather, by forming a coherent many-body ground state, electrons make optimal use of the available phase space under the Pauli exclusion principle.